-Cut flowers straight from the farm with Talia Boone of Postal Petals
+Cut flowers straight from the farm with Postal Petals

 I’ve always preferred long-lasting houseplants over cut flowers for my home decor.
 Not because of the ephemeral nature of cut flowers, because even dried and spent flowers can look poetic.